michaeldrm/machine-learning-projects/README.md

 # ML Projects

-Welcome to the `machine-learning-projects`  repository!
-This repository hosts a collection of my machine learning projects, each showcasing different techniques and applications in the field.
-Below you’ll find a brief description of each project, along with links to their individual directories.
+Welcome to the `machine-learning-projects`  repository !

 ## Projects